Armstrong Siddeley Sapphire (motor car): Star Sapphire

 The Star Sapphire saloon was announced on 17 October 1958 and production continued through to the summer of 1960.
 It retained the previous model's commanding driving position.
-Though little changed externally, the radiator grille no longer rose to the top of the bonnet, many refinements were incorporated.
+Though little changed externally, the radiator grille no longer rose to the top of the bonnet.
+Many refinements were incorporated.

-The six-cylinder engine was enlarged more than 16% to 3,990 cc with larger twin Stromberg carburettors as standard and power output increased to [SAE] 165 bhp (167 hp, 123 kW), or [DIN] 145 bhp (147 hp, 108 kW).
-Perhaps more important was an increase of nearly 30% in torque at 50 m.p.h.
-Big end and main bearings were now made of lead indium and a vibration damper fitted to the nose of the crankshaft.
-The compression ratio was raised to 7.5 to 1.
-The car could now lap the Lindley high speed track at 104 m.p.h.
+The six-cylinder engine was enlarged more than 16% to 3,990 cc, twin Stromberg carburettors were standard, and power output increased to [SAE] 165 bhp (167 hp, 123 kW), or [DIN] 145 bhp (147 hp, 108 kW).
+There was an increase of nearly 30% in torque at 50 mph.
+The big-end and main bearings were now made of lead-indium, and a vibration damper was fitted to the nose of the crankshaft.
+The compression ratio was raised to 7.5-to-1.
+The car could now lap the Lindley high-speed track at 104 mph.

-Various suspension modifications had been carried out.
-Servo-assisted 12 in Girling disc brakes were now installed on the front wheels and Burman recirculating ball power steering was standardised with a turning circle reduced by 4'6".
-A BorgWarner type DG automatic gearbox was fitted which incorporated a lever on the facia to hold intermediate gear at 35, 45, 55, and 65 m.p.h.
+Various suspension modifications were incorporated.
+Servo-assisted 12 in Girling disc brakes were installed on the front wheels, and Burman recirculating ball-power steering was standardised, reducing the turning circle by 4'6".
+A Borg-Warner–type DG automatic gearbox was fitted, incorporating a lever on the fascia to hold an intermediate gear at 35, 45, 55, and 65 m.p.h.

-Door hinges were now concealed and the front doors now hinged at their leading edge.
+Door hinges were concealed, and the front doors hinged at their leading edge.
 There was an independent heater for the rear passengers and demisting slots for the rear window.
-All features were standard, the provision of alternatives being believed to lead to an unsatisfactory compromise.
+All features were standard; the provision of alternatives being believed to lead to an unsatisfactory compromise.

-902 saloons were produced, as well as 77 long-wheelbase cars, 73 of which were built as limousines (including 2 prototypes).
-The limousine version was made in 1960 only and had a single-carburettor engine and manual gearbox (the automatic gearbox was fitted to 12 examples).
+902 saloons were produced and 77 long-wheelbase cars, 73 of which were built as limousines (including 2 prototypes).
+The limousine version was made only in 1960 and had a single-carburettor engine and manual gearbox (the automatic gearbox was fitted to 12 examples).
 The remaining 4 chassis were used for 3 hearses and an ambulance.